How to remove 'n' from a string in Python

 Analyzing text frequency after removing specific characters

-Removing specific characters is a common preprocessing step in text analysis, which helps you focus on the data that matters for tasks like calculating character frequency.
+Removing specific characters is a common preprocessing step for text analysis, letting you focus on counting the frequency of the letters that matter for your goal.

 text = "The rain in Spain stays mainly in the plain."